 In my ongoing series of World Borders, I aim to provide essential tips for crossing borders and immigration checkpoints all over the world.
 Today we look at the “border” between Italy and San Marino.
 Yes, San Marino is a landlocked country which is completely inside Italy.
-Italy seems to like these types of places as it also houses The Vatican City State within Rome.
+Italy seems to like these types of places as it also houses The Vatican City State within Rome, The Sovereign Military Order of Malta and Seborga.
 Here’s the rundown on how to get to San Marino from Italy.
 In fact unless you sky dive in, or arrive by helicopter, it is essential to first visit Italy before you can get to San Marino.

 First things first what is San Marino?